kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_offline.md

     sources are mutually exclusive — pass either `--include-syncer` (PyPI) or `--syncer-from-git` (local), not both.
 The bundle's `README.txt` records which source was used.

+!!! tip "Updating only the syncer (keep installed dependencies)"
+    To update the Syncer on a host whose dependencies are already installed — for example a locked-down server that cannot reach PyPI to (re)download dependencies — add `--syncer-only`:

+    ```bash
+    ./tools/build_offline_bundle.sh --syncer-from-git --syncer-only
+    ```

+    The bundle then contains **only** the `cmdbsyncer` wheel; its `install.sh` installs it with `pip install --no-deps --upgrade`, so every existing dependency on the target is left untouched.
+No requirement files are downloaded or shipped, which also sidesteps proxies that block source tarballs.

 ## Transfer the Bundle